 If using a detergent pod, place it in the bottom of the tub.

 Load items into the washer loosely and evenly around the tub, giving them room to move.

 When washing bulky single items like a rug or jacket, add a few extra items around the tub to balance the weight.

 Select a cycle that matches your load.
 You may select a different wash temperature based on the soil level and type of fabric being washed.
 Note that different washing machine cycles will change how long it takes to complete a load of laundry.
-If you don’t know which cycle to use, see this Laundry Cycle Guide to find out.
+If you don’t know which cycle to use, see this Laundry Cycle Guide.

 Select add-ons like steam or a longer soak for loads needing extra cleaning.
 On select Maytag® front load washers, add the Fresh Hold® option to intermittently tumble the load after the cycle ends.